 Why You Need a Police Crash Report

 The police crash report is needed because insurance companies rely on it to learn the details of your accident.
-It can help insurers decide who is liable for the accident and for potential damages it caused.
+It can help insurers decide who is liable for the accident and what potential damages the accident caused.

 If the other party’s insurer determines their client was at fault, they may cover the property damage or injuries they caused you to suffer in the collision.
 If you try to pursue damages in a personal injury case, the police crash report is also an important piece of evidence.

 This document serves as a written account of the events that took place, based on the police officer’s observation.
 Personal injury cases can take a long time to complete.
-Memories can fade or become less reliable, so it is better to have an unchanging, accurate account of the events to refer to during a case.
+In addition, memories can fade or become less reliable, so it is better to have an unchanging, accurate account of the events to refer to during a case.

 The police crash report may contain important details about your car accident, including: